-Ms. McDade earned a Bachelor of Science in Nursing degree at Eastern Michigan University in Ypsilanti Michigan and is currently completing a Master of Science degree in the Psychiatric Mental Health Nurse Practitioner program at The University of Michigan School of Nursing.
-While pursuing advanced nursing degrees, Ms McDade held clinical faculty positions at Eastern Michigan University and The University of Michigan School of Nursing, as well as a position as a graduate student research assistant at The University of Michigan.
+Dr. McDade earned a Bachelor of Science in Nursing degree at Eastern Michigan University in Ypsilanti Michigan and completed a Master of Science degree in the Psychiatric Mental Health Nurse Practitioner program at The University of Michigan School of Nursing.
+While pursuing advanced nursing degrees, Dr. McDade held clinical faculty positions at Eastern Michigan University and The University of Michigan School of Nursing, as well as a position as a graduate student research assistant at The University of Michigan.

-Ms. McDade was awarded the Rackham Merit Fellowship in 2007.
+Dr. McDade was awarded the Rackham Merit Fellowship in 2007.
 She holds memberships in the Honor Society of Nursing Sigma Theta Tau, the Honor Society of Phi Kappa Phi, the National Black Nurses Association, the National Coalition of Ethnic Minority Nurse Associations (NCEMNA), and the American Nurses Association.
 Dr. McDade is currently Assistant Professor at Easter Michigan University School of Nursing.

 Dissertation: The Impact of Self-Reported Attachment Style on Aggression and Depressed Mood in Urban African American Adolescents